phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_purerandom.md

 ## Visualizing trajectories

-Run simulation for 3 cells for 500 seconds to get a rough idea of what their trajectories look like.
+Now that we have established parameters and written the functions that we will need, we will run our simulation with `num_cells` equal to 3 and `duration` equal to 500 in order to get a rough idea of what the trajectories of our simulated cells will look like.
 The end points of the simulation are stored in `terminals` and the trajectories are stored in `path`.

 ~~~ python
 duration = 800   #seconds, duration of the simulation